6.1 Academic and Research Integrity

 The Office of the Vice President, Administration will provide reports to the University Board of Governors concerning the status and effectiveness of the Workplace and Environmental Health and Safety System and any notices of violation issued to the University regarding breaches of workplace health and safety or environmental protection statutes.

 6.10 Inter-University Cooperation - Ontario Visiting Graduate Student

 It is possible for a graduate student registered at McMaster University to take a graduate course at another Ontario university for credit toward the McMaster degree.
-To do so, the student must complete the form for an Ontario Visiting Graduate Student (available online using the Student Centre) and describe the course to be taken, the term in which it will be taken, and the reasons for taking the course.
+To do so, the student must review the Information Booklet, complete the form for an Ontario Visiting Graduate Student (both available on the Council of Ontario Universities website http://cou.on.ca/key-issues/education/graduate-education/ontario-visiting-grad-students) and describe the course to be taken, the term in which it will be taken, and the reasons for taking the course.
 Approval of the student’s Department Chair and Supervisor are required before the form is submitted for approval to the School of Graduate Studies, which will send it to the host university.
 The course selected must be required for the student’s program, must be a graduate level course, and must not be available at McMaster University.
 Auditing of courses or registration for “extra” courses is not permitted.